 The serious topic of aesthetics and the hand horn

-Before looking at the music for today, there is first a question of aesthetics to consider.
+Continuing a thought expressed in the quote above, there is a very serious topic of aesthetics to consider.
 Dauprat in his Method (published in 1824, a massive publication) gets at the idea that shifts of tonal color from open notes to stopped notes was to be desired and gave important shades and nuances to the sound of the horn.
-His comments may be read in the brief article linked below in Horn Articles Online:
+His comments may be read in the brief article linked below:

 Links related to Beethoven, Schubert, and Brahms

-Long articles specifically related to Beethoven, Schubert, and Brahms are also to be found in Horn Articles Online and will be considered to be required reading for those following the University of Horn Matters series in full.
+Longer articles specifically related to Beethoven, Schubert, and Brahms are linked below, and will be considered to be required reading for those following the University of Horn Matters series in full.

 Question older sources and conventional wisdom on horn history

-In all three of these articles there is a bigger picture to see, and that is that there is an older literature on horn history that says some sketchy things on all three of these composers that modern students of horn history need to keep clear.
-In short they would be:
+In all of the above articles there is a bigger picture to see, and that is that there is an older literature on horn history that says some sketchy things that modern students of horn history need to keep clear.
+They would include:

 As to major natural horn players and teachers of the time, in terms of today certainly the best known is Jacques-François Gallay (1795-1864), as several volumes of his etudes have become standards.
 This image is from his Method.
 For an introduction to Gallay and one of his best known publications please read: